trevorcampbell/shortex/README.md

 \cov        % covariance
 ```

-Distributions (there are quite a few more in `tchdr.sty`, and you can define new ones using the `\distNamed` command)
+Distributions (there are quite a few more in `shortex.sty`, and you can define new ones using the `\distNamed` command)
 ```latex
 \distBern
 \distNorm